Lindsay Lohan: Career setbacks and limited work (2006–2013)

-2012–2020: Attempted comeback and stage debut

 Lohan had not appeared on Saturday Night Live since 2006 until she hosted the show for the fourth time in March 2012.
 Her appearance received mixed to negative reviews.
 Critics appreciated the self-deprecating references to her personal troubles, but also commented that she largely played a supporting role.
 The episode had the second highest ratings of the season with 7.4 million viewers.
 In May 2012, Lohan appeared briefly, as a celebrity judge, on the television series Glee, in the episode "Nationals".
 Lohan stars as a surfer in the art film First Point by artist Richard Phillips.
 It debuted at Art Basel in June 2012 and features a score by Thomas Bangalter from Daft Punk.
 Comments from critics on Lohan's work were mixed.

 Lohan starred as Elizabeth Taylor in the biographical made-for-TV movie Liz & Dick, which premiered on the Lifetime cable channel in November 2012.
 Reviews of Lohan's performance were largely, but not unanimously, negative.
 The Hollywood Reporter said she was "woeful" while Variety called her "adequate."
 Entertainment Weekly described the premiere ratings of 3.5 millions as "a little soft."
 During the production, paramedics were called to Lohan's hotel room, treating her for exhaustion and dehydration.
 In April 2013, the horror comedy Scary Movie 5 was released, where Lohan appears as herself alongside Charlie Sheen in the opening sketch.
 While the movie itself was panned by critics, a few reviewers found Lohan's and Sheen's to be one of the better scenes.
 Lohan also guest-starred as herself in an April 2013 episode of Sheen's comedy series Anger Management.

 In August 2013, The Canyons was released, an independent erotic thriller directed by Paul Schrader and written by Bret Easton Ellis.
 It was made on a low budget, most of which was gathered through online fund raiser Kickstarter.
 Lohan received $100 a day and a share of the profits, and she was also credited as a co-producer.
 The New York Times Magazine described Lohan as difficult to work with, and the shoot as fraught with conflict between Lohan and Schrader.
 Lohan and her co-star, adult-film actor James Deen, portray an actress and a producer in a volatile relationship.
 Reviews for the film were generally poor, but several critics praised Lohan's performance.
 The New Yorker said she was "overwrought and unfocused" while Variety called her "very affecting" and Salon described her as "almost incandescent."
 The same month Lohan filled in for Chelsea Handler as host of the cable talk show Chelsea Lately.
 She received mostly positive reviews for her appearance and the show garnered its best ratings of the year.